RSA4 Social Action Planning Day at University of Worcester

 University planning day

 The social action planning workshop kickstarted with a campus tour from a second-year student, Nicole.
 The Pupil Leaders were able to ask Nicole questions about what life is like as a university student.
-Pupils were also introduced to the Student Engagement Coordinator who explained that volunteering and supporting local charities is an important aspect of university life.
+Pupils were also introduced to the Student Engagement Coordinator who explained that volunteering and supporting local charities is an important aspect of university life here at the University of Worcester.

 Following the campus tour and a few warm-up team games, students dived straight into the important question of the day, what do we mean by social action?
 Here the students were guided by Katy and Leah from WE Schools, an international youth leadership organisation.
 Pupils learnt how young people across the world have influenced social change and that they too can play an important role in their communities by doing something positive in the service of others.